 She’s got a magical “tatu” on her lower back.
 Having “ink” in this world is a sign of power.
 Aria’s father (one of the seven saviors) is said to have possessed “unprecedented power.”
 Her uncle, and the father of another friend of hers, also played a role in changing the world for the better by his unmatched prophetic sight.

 Because they were all raised together since childhood, Aria and her friends form a gang at the school and they constantly flaunt their high status by disrupting class and violating school rules.

 And there’s no explanation within the first chapter as to why and how all these powerful students are stuck at university.
-There is clearly something wrong with the school, and something wrong with this powerful set of troublemakers, but I am unsure whether or not the author ever dives in to address this issue any further.

 2. A Ritual of Fire by J.L.
 Hendricks

 This is the first book in the The FBI Dragon Chronicles trilogy.
 The other books are $3.99 each but are both in Kindle Unlimited.

 The book starts out strong, right in the middle of a supernatural crime scene.
 I’m a big fan of shows like CSI, so this was promising.

 FBI agent Alyson is a shape-shifter whose other form is a dragon, and her partner, Vlad, is a vampire.
 Which answers one of the biggest questions I often have with urban fantasy books — why are the paranormals all in hiding, instead of working for the police?
 Well, here they are actually putting their abilities to good use.